 In the immediate vicinity of the Falls many incidents have occurred to impart an additional interest.
-This was the scene of a number of battles fought during the last war with Great Britain; those at Fort Erie, Chippewa, and Lundy's Lane, were among the most bloody and hard-fought, that are recorded in history.
-In the battle near Fort Erie there was, what has generally been considered, a Military Chef d'œuvre; the Americans, to the number of 1000 regulars and 1000 of the militia, made a sortie and took the British works about 500 vards from their line, and returned in triumph.
-The battles in this region occurred in the following order: viz: at Queenston, October 13, 1812; at York, April 27, 1813; at Fort George, May 27, do; at Stoney Creek, June 5, do; at Beaver Dams, June 24, do; Naval Battle on Lake Erie, September 10. do: the villages of Niagara Falls, Lewiston, and Youngstown, burnt December 19, do; Buffalo and Black Rock burnt December 31, do; Fort Erie taken July 3, 1814; battle of Chippewa, July 6, do; at Bridgwater or Lundy's Lane, July 25, do; at Fort Erie, August 15, and September 17, 1814.
-The burning of villages and plunder of property on the American side, are still remembered, and the circumstances detailed with thrilling interest, by many of the inhabitants.
+This was the scene of a number of battles fought during the last war with Great Britain; those at Fort Frie, Chippewa, and Lundy's Lane, were among the most bloody and hard-fought, that are recorded in history.
+In the battte near Fort Erie there was, what has generally been considered, a Military Chef d'œuvre; the Americans, to the number of 1000 regulars and 1000 of the militia, made a sortie and took the British works about 500 yards from their line, and returned in The battles in this region occurred in triumph. the following order; viz: at Queenston, Oct.
+13, 1812; at York, April 27, 1813; at Fort George, May 27, do; at Stoney Creek, June 5, do; at Beaver Dams, June 24, do; Naval Battle on Lake Erie, Sept.
+10, do; the villages of Niagara Falls, Lewiston, and Youngstown, burnt Dec.
+19, do; Buffalo and Black Rock burnt Dec.
+31, do; Fort Erie taken July 3, 1814; battle of Chippewa, July 6, do; at Bridgwater or Lundy's Lane, July 25, do; at Fort Erie, Aug.
+15, and Sept.
+17, The burning of villages and plunder of property on the American side, are still remembered, and the circumstances detailed with thrilling interest, by many of the inhabitants.